isamu-isozaki/teamai_test/marketing/product-marketing/demo/integrations/index.html.md

 * Edit README.md in new branch and commit the change
 * Check Bamboo to confirm the change has been picked up by Bamboo

-# OpenLDAP Integration Demo (Adding Users)
+# OpenLDAP Integration Demo (Adding Users/index.html.md)

-* Log into the OpenLDAP GUI (details can be found in the SA vault)
+* Log into the OpenLDAP GUI (details can be found in the SA vault/index.html.md)
 * In the left navigation panel, expand the LDAP tree
 * Click on the `ou=users` organization unit
 * In the main panel, click `Create a child entry`